microsoft/PSRule/docs/commands/PSRule/en-US/Assert-PSRule.md

 ### -InputPath

-Instead of processing objects from the pipeline, import objects file the specified file paths.
+Instead of processing objects from the pipeline, import objects from the specified file paths.

 ```yaml
 Type: String[]